splynx/docs/files/en/support_tickets_messages/sms_messages/sms_messages.md

 and you will get a successful response:
 0|IN_PROGRESS|

-It is necessary to configure SMS first in Config → Main Configuration → SMS before sending SMS to the customer.
+It is necessary to configure SMS first in `Config → Main Configuration` → SMS before sending SMS to the customer.
 More information about SMS configuration you can find on our tutorial page - [SMS config](configuration/main_configuration/sms_config/sms_config.md).

-To create an SMS click on Create in Support → Messages.
+To create SMS click on **Create** in `Support → Messages`.
 The window will pop-up with the following fields:

 * **ID** - ID of the customer.
 It has given by the system in a sequential order.